tobyk100/Url/README.md

 Design Decisions
 ===
+This section will cover the original design decision in 3 parts, we will examine why two of those parts were inadeqaute and what is different in the design of this version.

+1. URI normalization was outsourced to the fine module that Nikolay Panov wrote.
+   The details of what is normalized are listed below.
+One interesting design decision made by Nikolay was to ommit the default port, this creates output where some URIs have ports (non-default) and some do not.
+This is a bit strange, but not worth the time to tweak his code.
+2. URI Validation was initially defined as the comparison between a pre-normalized and post-normalized URI.
+So, a URI was defined to be valid iff it was in normal form.
+This clearly had the benefit of reducing the work load as now we had one function to implement instead of two.
+However, this was too simplified, for instance www.Google.com would be considered invalid since the normal form would change the case of G.
+   So for this version I decided to implement a URI validator based on regex from django.core.validator.
+3. URI comparison,
 URI Normalization
 ===
 Credit for this portion of the class goes to Nikolay Panov (<pythoneer@niksite.ru>) under the GPL.